lala002-brin/BRIN_ComChem_workshop/Readme_1.md

 To download the result files from the HPC to your laptop, you can use the `scp` command.
 Here's how to do it:

-**Download the Result Files to Your Laptop**: Use the following command on your laptop to download the analysis.out and analysis.err files from the HPC to your local machine:
+**Download the Result Files to Your Laptop**:

+Use the following command on your laptop to download the 4hjo_001_report.html files from the HPC to your local machine:
 ```
-scp wsbrinapctp0i@login2.hpc.brin.go.id:/mgpfs/home/wsbrinapctp0i/workshop_yasara/analysis.out ~/Downloads/.
-scp wsbrinapctp0i@login2.hpc.brin.go.id:/mgpfs/home/wsbrinapctp0i/workshop_yasara/analysis.err ~/Downloads/.
+scp wsbrinapctp0i@login2.hpc.brin.go.id:/mgpfs/home/wsbrinapctp0i/workshop_yasara/4hjo_001_report.html ~/Downloads/.
 ```